The best things to do in Sighnaghi: Georgia’s city of love

 When the lady of the house arrived she immediately prepared a hot cup of tea for me and a delicious lunch.
 Fresh bread with vegetable soups, aubergines stuffed with walnut, slices of goat cheese and of course home made wine.

 Overall, Sighnaghi is a touristic place, as far as it can be touristic in Georgia.
-The best thing to do in Sighnaghi is walking through the charming streets where the knitting ladies try to sell their souvenirs with a friendly smile and the restaurants make it their job to make Georgia’s delicacies at their best.
+The best thing to do in Sighnaghi is simply walking through the charming streets of the old center where you can admire the well-preserved 18th-century architecture.

 When you walk through Sighnaghi you will for sure meet the knitting ladies.
 They make some great souvenirs that I didn’t see elsewhere in the country.